amda-phd/femhoot-api/readme.md

 2. Load all the `Joi` validation schemas into `server.app.validators` with the custom plugin `validator-loader`.
 This needs to be done before loading the database models because some of the validation schemas are used as part of the definition of the `Mongoose` schemas.
 3. Connect to a database though a specific plugin and load the models contained in its `/models` folder for them to be accessed through the `server.methods.model` methods.
    1. `MongoDB` connects via `hapi-mongoose` and saves the `Mongoose` instance in the server object (`server.plugins["hapi-mongoose"].lib`).
-   2. `Redis` connects the number of desired databases using `hapi-redis2` and creates pseudo-models with specific families of methods to intereact with each database.
-   3. `SQL` produces a `sequelize` instance and exposes it in the server.
-Then adds any model containeed in the `/models` folder to `server.methods.model.sql`.
 4. The `boomer` custom plugin takes care of several error-related functionalities:
    1. Create the toolkit decorator `h.throw`.
 This decorator simplifies the catching and returning of errors, as we will see in the next steps.
 It also wrapps the following functionalities.
    2. Logs the complete error in console for further inspection.